‘Leaving Neverland’: HBO Releases New Trailer For Controversial Michael Jackson Documentary

 And, these claims will be explored further in Leaving Neverland with HBO stating that the two-part documentary “crafts a portrait of sustained abuse, exploring the complicated feelings that led both men to confront their experiences after both had a young son of his own.”

-Australian-born, Wade Robson is a dancer, agent, musician, and choreographer who started performing at the age of five.
+Australian-born Wade Robson is a dancer, agent, musician, and choreographer who started performing at the age of five.
 When his family moved to the U.S., Michael Jackson invited Wade and his family to the Neverland ranch.
 Robson also appeared in three Michael Jackosn videos, “Black or White,” “Jam,” and “Heal the World.”
 Wade unsuccessfully sued the Jackson estate in 2013.

 “He told me if they ever found out what we were doing, he and I would go to jail for the rest of our lives,” Wade says in the documentary.